AlexanderReiswich/pragma-css/docs/guide/layout.md

 There are no offset classes and it is based on classical floats instead of flexbox.

 This is intentional, because we believe that grids shouldn't be used for complex or unusual layouts.
-Custom CSS or other tools will serve you better in such cases.
+Utility classes and custom CSS will serve you better in those cases.

 <br>